ErieBearsOS/eriebearsos.github.io/_pages/faqs.md

 ### What's Old School?

 Old School is a format where the players use cards from 1993 to 1994, in [our current ruleset][1] this means from Alpha to Fallen Empires, in (usually) a traditional 60-card deck.
 Some formats within Old School, examples being Alpha 40 or OS-EDH, may change what cards are allowed but follow suit by using the older cards.
-Events are held for the community alongside the enjoyment of the players, commonly doing things like [donating money to good causes][2] both in their local area or on a wider scale.
+Events are held not only for enjoyment but also commonly doing things like [helping good causes in their local area.][2]

 ### Is Old School expensive?